edelvarden/material-fox-updated/README.md

   }
   ```

-#### Custom css use cases for create your own color themes
+### Custom css use cases for create your own color themes

+> [!TIP]
-You can use variables to completly recolor to your own color, some examples with code:
+> You can use variables to completely recolor the theme.
+Here are some preset examples with code:

 <table>
   <tr>